robertwoolley99/CV/README.md

 <p align="center">
 <a href="https://www.linkedin.com/in/robertwoolley/">
 <img src="./images/linkedin_circle_color-512.png" alt="linkedin" hspace="50" height="42" width="42"></a></p>
 I worked in a broad range of functions within transport and construction between 1991 and 2019.
 This included:
+t

 * Using analytical skills in engineering - basic traffic and road safety engineering at Acer Consultants Ltd between 1993 and 1995.
 * Planning, managing and organising when working in policy development and preparation of bidding documents at Hertfordshire County Council and London Transport Buses between 1995 and 2003 along with some research - I worked on the prototype cashless bus route in London in 2001.